 Artificial Intelligence (AI)

-Artificial Intelligence (AI) uses optimization techniques and large data sets.
-Learning algorithms can, for example, develop prediction models for building simulations, analyze design models and construction processes, find anomalies and errors in (building) models, and control self-learning robots.
-In combination with the above, it provides a strong basis for decision support in all kinds of places in the built environment.
-The challenge is to develop reliable, insightful and useful AI algorithms that minimally support and in some cases replace human thinking and human actions in terms of performance, reliability and logic.
+The first objective, Artificial Intelligence (AI), uses optimization techniques and large data sets.
+Self-learning algorithms can, for example, develop prediction models for building simulations, analyze design models and building processes, find anomalies and errors in (building) models, and control self-learning robots.
+Combined with the above, it provides a solid basis for decision support in all kinds of places in the built environment.
+Challenges are to develop reliable, insightful, and usable AI algorithms that, in terms of performance, reliability, and logic, minimally support and, in some cases, replace human thinking and human action.

-The AI research program focuses on developing methods with which the reliability of existing data can be analyzed, with which design and planning can be automated/optimized and with which machines become self-learning and safer.
-AI also takes place within the two program lines above, for example through a link between AI and hardware in the loop simulations (robotics), with which predictions are made about, for example, failure rates of infrastructure.
-The semantics and data handling in digital twin research of course also typically relies on AI techniques (knowledge graphs, model-based prediction).
-It is important to make a direct link with monitoring the actual performance in practice, which can ultimately lead to acceptable risks in predictions.
+This program line focuses on developing methods to analyze the reliability of existing data, automate/optimize design and planning, and make machines self-learning and safer.
+AI is applied within the other three objectives, for example, by linking AI to 'hardware in the loop simulations,' which make predictions about, for example, failure probabilities of infrastructure.
+It is essential to directly connect monitoring actual performance in practice, which can eventually lead to acceptable risks in predictions.

-- Object Recognition, Error Detection, Object Recognition (e.g. for structural health monitoring)
+- Object Recognition, Error Detection (e.g., for structural health monitoring).

 Mixed Reality (AR-VR-MR)

-Virtual Reality, Augmented Reality and Mixed Reality integrate real-time virtual data with a camera image of reality.
-This supports an intuitive way of visualizing key elements in design, execution, management, maintenance and inspection, but also provides the basis for training and process improvement.
-VR, AR and MR technologies have three basic functions in construction: visualization, information retrieval and interaction.
-They can be used to experience and maintain buildings, machines and robots remotely, or for training and process improvements in so-called feedback support systems.
+Virtual Reality, Augmented Reality and Mixed Reality integrate virtual data in real time with a camera image of reality.
+This supports an intuitive way of visualizing critical elements in the design, implementation, management, maintenance, and inspection but also provides the basis for training and process improvement.
+AR technologies have three essential functions in construction: visualization, information retrieval, and interaction.
+Challenges include developing real-time virtual representations of activities within buildings, machines, and robots, allowing a Digital Twin to be 'experienced' and maintained remotely.
+Another challenge is linking VR with training and process improvements in so-called feedback support systems.